sourcegraph/handbook/content/finance/travel.md

 ### Dependent care budget:

-For business critical travel or travel required for your role, we offer a budget to pay for care of children, family members with hardships/disabilities, elderly, or pets who are fully dependent on you.
-If you’re interested in using this benefit, feel free to submit a receipt via Expensify (_US teammates_) or via invoice (_International teammates_).
+If you're required by us to travel for something business critical and incur unexpected and/or unreasonable expenses for dependents, we may consider contributing to the cost of care of children, family members with hardships/disabilities, elderly, or pets who are fully dependent on you.
+If you’re interested in using this benefit, reach out to the People team or Finance to discuss your situation.
+If approved, costs will be reimbursed via expense claims.

-- This benefit exists to support our teammates who have dependents by giving them the certainty of knowing that their dependents will be taken care of while they are on business critical company travel.
-- For any additional questions, please reach out to Finance and People Ops.

 ## How to book your trip in TripActions